Date & Time

 In addition to cleanup efforts, environmental education is a key part of our Earth Day efforts.
 Onsite programs offer volunteers the opportunity to learn about various issues affecting our environment and community today.
 The programs are designed for individuals of all ages.

 Become a sponsor of the annual Minneapolis Earth Day Cleanup and help keep Minneapolis a beautiful place to live, work, and play!
-Earth Day Cleanup 2017 takes place at more than 30 locations throughout Minneapolis.
-The event has become the largest community-service project in the city attracting 2,000+ volunteers, annually.
+Earth Day Cleanup 2019 takes place at more than 30 locations throughout Minneapolis.
+The event has become the largest community-service project in the city attracting 1,800+ volunteers, annually.
 There are many ways to become involved as a sponsor, please read the sponsorship packet [PDF] to learn about the sponsorship opportunities for this event.
 If you would like to support this event please contact Erica Chua, Community Outreach Event Coordinator at EChua@minneapolisparks.org or 612-230-6479.

-It’s easy to get involved in Earth Day Cleanup 2017.
+It’s easy to get involved in Earth Day Cleanup 2019.
 No pre-registration is required!
 Arrive at any site between 9:30 am and noon, bring a pair of gloves to pick up trash, and check in at the registration table.
 A site coordinator will provide you with gloves (if you did not bring any) and bags, and instruct you where to go and where to leave trash.
 Every site has a coordinator available to assist volunteers and to answer any questions you may have.

 If you have a group of 20 or more volunteers looking for a site, please contact Erica Chua at email@example.com or 612-230-6479 for a list of sites that can accommodate your group.